Good morning everyone,

 One hundred percent approval might be impossible to reach, but how about 95%?
 Let’s normalize the previously absurd idea that consenting adults should be able to love each other without governmental or societal interference.
 How about we accept gay marriage as a routine and unremarkable element of modern life?
 Additionally, we should allow plural marriages.
 To give just one potential scenario, why should we prevent one woman and two men from forming a marriage?
 What concerns is it of others if three or more adults voluntarily form a permanent commitment to each other?

 (SIDE NOTE: Let’s test this theory!
-Here’s a crude ASCII representation of a penis: 8—–> Please comment below if that altered your previously strictly heterosexual orientation 😉 )
+Here’s a crude ASCII representation of a penis: 8—–> Straight men please comment below if that altered your previously strictly heterosexual orientation 😉 )

 Previous generations survived (somehow) without requiring “Warning Penis” on their adult magazines and videos.
 I humbly suggest that the current generations could do likewise and skip these unnecessary and degrading warnings.